Facebook’s unlicensed food trade

 Video

-The Food Standards Agency (FSA) has told the BBC that Facebook must "take responsibility" for users who are selling food on the platform from their own homes.
+The Food Standards Agency is demanding Facebook "take responsibility" for users selling food on the platform from their own homes.

-The FSA is warning that sellers who haven't registered with or been inspected by their local councils could be putting the public at risk.

-Facebook insists that sellers must comply with all applicable laws and regulations.

 -